aleg448/Image-to-speech-AI-solution/Readme.txt

 The speech is saved as an audio file
 The Speech audio file is displayed to the use on the web framework

+You can install the requirements for this proyect with:
+"pip install flask opencv-python transformers torch pyttsx3"